public-convenience-ltd/toiletmap/content/posts/our-2024-toilet-roll-of-honour.md

 ### Where did our visitors come from?

-Here's a look at how visitors are discovering—and interacting with—our Toilet Map, based on the numbers:
+Here's a look at how visitors are discovering—and interacting with—the Toilet Map, based on the numbers:

 | Source                | Visitors | Bounce Rate | Visit Duration |
 | --------------------- | -------- | ----------- | -------------- |